WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod08/0801-Deploy and configure a two-tier CA hierarchy.md

 8. When the **Certificate Import** wizard window appears, select **OK**.

-   > **Note:** It might take 15–20 seconds for this window to appear.
+   > **Note:** It might take 15 to 20 seconds for this window to appear.

 9. Close the **Group Policy Management Editor** and the **Group Policy Management** Console.

-**Results**: After completing this exercise, you will have successfully deployed and configured an enterprise subordinate CA. You also should have a subordinate CA certificate issued by a root CA installed on **LON-SVR1**.
+**Results**: After completing this exercise, you'll have successfully deployed and configured an enterprise subordinate CA. You also should have a subordinate CA certificate issued by a root CA installed on **LON-SVR1**.
 To establish trust between the root CA and domain member clients, you configured Group Policy to deploy a root CA certificate.